sinhashubham95/go-utils/README.md

 [![Contributors](https://img.shields.io/github/contributors/sinhashubham95/go-utils)](https://github.com/sinhashubham95/go-utils/graphs/contributors)
 [![License](https://img.shields.io/github/license/sinhashubham95/go-utils)](./LICENSE)

-✨ **`sinhashubham95/go-utils` is an End-To-End Golang Utilities library compatible with Go version >= 1.13.
+✨ **`sinhashubham95/go-utils` is an End-To-End Golang Utilities library compatible with Go version >= 1.18.
 You name it you find it here.**

 This library provides a ready replacement for most of the Golang standard packages, and also offers many more valuable abstractions.
+It's completely light-weight implementing all the methods natively, and not bloating this beautiful library with any additional dependencies.

 ## 🚀 Install